 - One course may be taken outside the department if approved by GPEC.
 The outside course will reduce by one the number of allowed CS 20XX courses.

 MS degrees must be completed within four calendar years from the student’s initial registration for graduate studies.
 This limit applies to all students, whether full-time or part-time.
 Normally, full-time students will complete the degree within two years.

 Copies of the thesis must be submitted to the committee at least two weeks in advance of the examination.

 The project report must be submitted to the advisor at least a week in advance of the end of the term.

 There are two options for completing the MS degree: the thesis option and the project option.

-For the thesis option , the student must complete a written thesis, taking six credits of CS 2000 , which must be taken with the S/N grading option.
-The student's advisor will assist him or her in selecting a thesis committee, to consist of at least three faculty members, at least two members must be from Computer Science (one being your advisor) and at most one from outside the department or University (all three could be from Computer Science).
+For the thesis option, the student must complete a written thesis, taking six credits of CS 2000, which must be taken with the S/N grading option.
+The student’s advisor will assist them in selecting a thesis committee, to consist of at least three faculty members, at least two members must be from Computer Science (one being your advisor) and at most one from outside the department or University (all three could be from Computer Science).
 The committee will conduct a public oral final examination.
 The committee must be formed with all names sent to the graduate administrator at least four weeks before the examination date

 The committee will vote on the outcome and sign a report that will be filed in the SCI Graduate Students Office.
 The oral examination is public and open to all members of the Computer Science Department.
 It must be announced to CSD via the faculty and graduate mailing lists at least one week prior to its scheduled date.
 The announcement must include a title, an abstract, name of advisor(s), name of committee members, date of examination, and location of examination.